-- Establish government policies that encourage anticipation of and preparation for impacts of climate change on the built environment. - Make necessary revisions to engineering design standards, codes, regulations, and associated laws that strengthen the sustainability and resiliency of infrastructure at high risk of being affected by climate change. - Conduct the necessary research, development, and demonstration to advance recommended civil engineering practices and standards to effectively address climate change impacts. - Encourage cooperative research among engineers and climate, weather, and life scientists to gain a better understanding of the magnitudes and consequences of future extremes. - Prioritize the informing of practicing engineers, project stakeholders, policy makers, and decision makers about the uncertainty in predicting future climate and the reasons for the uncertainty. - Develop a new paradigm for engineering practice in a world in which climate is changing but the extent and time of local impacts cannot be projected with a high degree of certainty. - Identify critical infrastructure that is most threatened by changing climate and informing decision makers and the public.
+- Government policies that anticipate and prepare for impacts of climate change on the built environment. - Revisions to engineering design standards, codes, regulations, and associated laws that strengthen the sustainability and resiliency of infrastructure at high risk of being affected by climate change. - Cooperative research among engineers and climate, weather, and life scientists to gain a better understanding of the magnitudes and consequences of future climate extremes and improve projection certainty. - Research, development, and demonstration to advance recommended civil engineering practices and standards to effectively address climate change impacts. - Informing practicing engineers, project stakeholders, policy makers, and decision makers about the uncertainty in predicting future climate and the reasons for the uncertainty. - Identifying critical infrastructure that is most threatened by changing climate in a given region, informing decision makers and the public and enhancing infrastructure resiliency.